xeovix/PiPAL-XISCAM/README.md

 According to the different applications in the field of industry, business, science and education.
 The XISCAM has 2 models, the Primary and Professional.

-The Primary model is for education and reasearch, the power source is only support 5V DC.
+The Primary model is for education and research, the power source is only support 5V DC.
 The Professional model support 12~24V DC power source.
 It is most convenient for the usage of industry and automatics.

 The XISCAM is combined by 3 major parts,
 1. Raspberry Pi CM4